-He called like he usually did, his voice sexy and deep, not hysterical, which
+He called as he usually did, his voice sexy and deep, not hysterical, which

 he can sometimes get when something’s on his mind, something I have to

 ferret out, burying my muzzle in the shit of his psyche.

 He said we couldn’t have dinner, that he was broke and, ‘some people have

 He said that I was fine, but, ‘a little too much’ and wondered if I wouldn’t